jamiephillips212/reading-notes/code-201/class-01.md

 - Two such meta elements that are useful to include on your page define the author of the page, and provide a concise description of the page.

-> EX: `<meta name="author" content="Chris Mills" />
+> EX: <meta name="author" content="Chris Mills" />
 <meta
   name="description"
-  content="The MDN Web Docs Learning Area aims to provide complete beginners to the Web with all they need to know to get started with developing websites and applications." />`
+  content="The MDN Web Docs Learning Area aims to provide complete beginners to the Web with all they need to know to get started with developing websites and applications." />

 - Specifying an author is beneficial in many ways: it is useful to be able to understand who wrote the page, if you have any questions about the content and you would like to contact them.
 Some content management systems have facilities to automatically extract page author information and make it available for such purposes.

-- Specifying a description that includes keywords relating to the content of your page is useful as it has the potential to make your page appear higher in relevant searches performed in search engines (such activities are termed Search Engine Optimization, or SEO.)
+- Specifying a description that includes keywords relating to the content of your page is useful as it has the potential to make your page appear higher in relevant searches performed in search engines (such activities are termed `Search Engine Optimization`, or SEO.)

 > Note: In Google, you will see some relevant subpages of MDN Web Docs listed below the main homepage link — these are called sitelinks, and are configurable in Google's webmaster tools — a way to make your site's search results better in the Google search engine.

-> Note: Many <meta> features just aren't used anymore.
+> Note: Many `<meta>` features just aren't used anymore.
 For example, the keyword <meta> element `(<meta name="keywords" content="fill, in, your, keywords, here">)` — which is supposed to provide keywords for search engines to determine relevance of that page for different search terms — is ignored by search engines, because spammers were just filling the keyword list with hundreds of keywords, biasing results.

 - As you travel around the web, you'll find other types of metadata, too.
 A lot of the features you'll see on websites are proprietary creations, designed to provide certain sites (such as social networking sites) with specific pieces of information they can use.